A biography may come in any shape or size.

 conscious) subversion of just plain wishful

-it is a complete waste of time, and that it
+about such nonsense is a waste of time,

-surely becomes for a lot of us a means to
+and that it surely becomes for a lot of us

-that the inevitable mob of zombies has yet
+sure, as well, that the inevitable mob of zombies

 However.
 Good people.
 We are sprinting